OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 In this sample, we use two link qualifiers:

-* `insured` represents the customer accounts associated with Example.com, created under the following LDAP container:
+* `insured` represents the insured customer accounts associated with Example.com, created under the following LDAP container:
     `ou=Customers,dc=example,dc=com`
 * `agent` represents agent accounts, considered independent contractors, and created under the following LDAP container:
     `ou=Contractors,dc=example,dc=com`

-Assume that agents and customers connect via two different portals.
+Assume that agents and insured customers connect via two different portals.
 Each group gets access to different features, depending on the portal.

 Agents may have two different accounts; one each for professional and personal use.
 While the accounts are different,